Understanding the Long History of Women in Engineering

-The WES centenary project has three goals: to change the future, celebrate the present and remember the past of women in engineering.
+The WES centenary project has three goals: to transform the future, celebrate the present and remember the past of women in engineering.
 Our complementary AHRC project supports the third goal by sharing stories of women’s diverse collaborative roles in engineering since the late 19th century, thereby showing the many precedents for women’s future role in engineering.

-Over the next seven months, the project team will deliver a schedule of nationwide public lectures in order to share the fresh narratives about women’s past participation in engineering to a range of audiences, including local history groups, universities, museums, libraries and local history organisations.
-The lectures will be followed by open discussions and other activities.
+Over the project duration, the project team have delivered a schedule of nationwide public lectures in order to share the fresh narratives about women’s past participation in engineering to a range of audiences, including local history groups, universities, museums, libraries and local history organisations.
+The lectures have been followed by open discussions and other activities.